robinsonaarond/widget-factory/README.md

 2. `yarn install`
 3. `lefthook install` (Installed by bundler.
 This will add linting validations pre-push)
 4. `rails s -p 5000` (or whatever port you desire)

+### Requirements

+You will need to add a `config/secreq.yml` file with proper salt hashes for secure requests to our services.
+Since this project is not locked, this file is in .gitignore.
+You can grab the contents of this file from Nucleus when needed.